amzn/ion-object-mapper-dotnet/COOKBOOK.md

     };

     Stream serialized = serializer.Serialize(poco);
-    // Most AWS libraries will take in a Stream type.
+    // Most AWS libraries will take in a Stream type for using Ion with SDKs.
+    //
-    // The Ion library can build an IIonReader from a Stream for using IIonValue.
+    // Alternatively, the Ion library can build an IIonReader from a Stream.
+    // An IIonReader can then be used to convert the Stream into IIonValue classes for use directly as a C# type.
 }

 private static void DeserializationExample(Stream serialized)